dazzletype/MVC-CRUD-Template/README.md

    * **AJAX** partial rendering
    * Custom **T4 templates** for customized scaffolding
    * **NUnit** for unit testing and **Moq for object mocking**.
- * Every major development on this invoicing app has been tagged (0.1, 0.2, etc...)

 ## Installation